vincebel7/subnet-calculator/README.md

 # subnet-calculator
+## by vincebel

-A CLI subnet calculator in Python
+Simple command-line subnet calculator in Python.